LappleApple/awesome-leading-and-managing/Leadership-Media.md

 - [Software Lead Weekly](http://softwareleadweekly.com/) - by Oren Ellenbogen.
 A weekly email for busy people who care about people, culture and leadership.

+- [Wherewithall](https://larahogan.me/sign-up/) - by Lara Hogan.
+The newsletter by the popular and prolific management coach and trainer.

 ### Podcasts

 - [awesome-geek-podcasts](https://github.com/guipdutra/awesome-geek-podcasts) - a very long list of engineering-related podcasts in several languages.